Michael58/Serpstat_SVCS/README.md

 ## License

-This project is released under the MIT License.
-See the `LICENSE` file for more details.
+This project is released under the GNU General Public License v3.0, 29 June 2007.
+For more details, see the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 ## Disclaimer